-This debt payoff calculator allows you to compare four debt relief options at once.
+This debt relief calculator allows you to compare four options to pay off debt.

 - 1. Enter your total debt amount

-- 2. Enter a monthly payment that you can afford to pay (it can be more or less than the minimum payment amount)
+- 2. Enter a monthly payment that you can afford to pay (it can be more or less than your credit card minimum payments)

 - 3. Enter the average of your interest rates (just an estimate)